 Behind the Recipe

-One thing I didn’t change: chilling the cookie dough.
+One thing I didn’t change: Chilling the cookie dough.
 Most important step to avoid excess spreading.
 Here are my tips and tricks for how to prevent cookies from spreading.

 Coconut macadamia nut cookies feature golden crisp edges, sweet soft centers, flecks of coconut, and chunks of big buttery macadamia nuts and a white chocolate drizzle!